 Minimum Age: 18

-Experience Required: - Applicants must hold a SCUBA Open Water Certificate issued by any world-wide recognized training organization and up-to-date DAN insurance (http://www.daneurope.org/insurance). - Participants should provide evidence (log book) of at least four dives within the year prior to the field school.
-If the participants do not meet this requirement, they must do two to four extra dives in Bulgaria before the start of the field school with our diving center partner at their own expense. - Participants should provide their own diving equipment: diving suit (at least 5 mm wet suit recommended), BCD, regulator, mask, fins, snorkel, knife, booties, belt, etc.).
-If the participants don’t bring their own diving gear they can rent it from the partnering diving center at a price up to 20 EUR (approx. 24 USD) per day (depending on the items rented). Аir tanks and diving weights will be available at the site. - All participants are expected to prepare for the field school by reading the required readings listed below.
-Rеadings will be provided by the project staff upon request.
+Experience Required: Applicants must hold a SCUBA Open Water Certificate issued by any world-wide recognized training organization and up-to-date DAN insurance (http://www.daneurope.org/insurance).
+A medical COVID-19 vaccination certificate might be requested from each participant.
+The participants should have medical insurance including COVID-19 treatment and repatriation.
+The participants should inform the project staff about any health issues, allergies, and food preferences.
+Participants should provide evidence (log book) of at least four dives within the year prior to the field school.
+If the participants do not meet this requirement, they must do two to four extra dives in Bulgaria before the start of the field school with our diving center partner at their own expense.
+Participants should provide their own diving equipment: diving suit (at least 5 mm wet suit recommended) with hood (or with a separate hood), BCD, regulator, mask, fins, snorkel, knife, booties, belt, etc.).
+Participants who do not bring their own diving gear they can rent it from the partnering diving center at a price up to 25 EUR (approx. 25 USD) per day (depending on the items rented). Аir tanks and diving weights will be available at the site.

 Room and Board Arrangements:

-Accommodation: Participants will stay in comfortable rooms with two beds (bathrooms with shower and WC, TV, air-conditioning) in Emona Guest House in the downtown of historical Nessebar, close to the beach and the archaeological site.
-Staying an extra day costs 25 EUR.
-Single rooms are available upon request for an additional fee of 120 EUR per week.
-Meals: Breakfasts on work days as well as the welcome and the farewell dinners are covered by the admission fee.
+Accommodation*: Participants will stay in comfortable rooms with two beds (bathrooms with shower and WC, TV, air-conditioning) in the downtown of Nessebar, close to the beach and the archaeological site.
+Staying an extra day costs 40 EUR.
+Single rooms are available upon request for an additional fee of 160 EUR per week. *Subject to change.
+May be substituted with similar level accommodation.
+Meals: Breakfasts on work days as well as the welcome and the farewell dinners are covered by the reimbursement payment.
 Students are responsible for their daily lunch and dinners and all meals on days off.
 Nessebar offers variety of restaurants that can meet everyone’s preferences and dietary requirements – from fast food options to cozy gourmet restaurants.
-The average meal price (soup/salad, main dish and dessert) can cost between 8 to 15 USD.
+The average meal price (soup/salad, main dish and dessert) can cost between 10 to 20 EUR.
 The project team will recommend restaurants for different preferences (cuisine, cost, dietary needs) and will arrange discounts for the students.
 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services and products!
-Cost: 1) For students at universities/colleges outside Europe seeking for 12 quarter credit units through Connecticut College, USA the admission + tuition fee = 5980 USD; 2) For students at European universities/ colleges and 3) Participants who do not seek for credit units the admission fees = 3899 EUR / approx. 4535 USD

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.